docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/troubleshoot-configurations.md

 ---
-title: Troubleshoot cluster configurations
+title: Troubleshoot swarm configurations
 description: Learn how to troubleshoot your Docker Universal Control Plane cluster.
-keywords: ectd, rethinkdb, key, value, store, database, ucp
+keywords:  troubleshoot, etcd, rethinkdb, key, value, store, database, ucp, health, swarm
 ---

-UCP automatically tries to heal itself by monitoring it's internal components and trying to bring them to a healthy state.
+UCP automatically tries to heal itself by monitoring its internal components and trying to bring them to a healthy state.

-In most cases, if a single UCP component is persistently in a failed state, you should be able to restore the cluster to a healthy state by removing the unhealthy node from the cluster and joining it again.
+In most cases, if a single UCP component is in a failed state persistently, you should be able to restore the cluster to a healthy state by removing the unhealthy node from the cluster and joining it again.
 [Lean how to remove and join modes](../configure/scale-your-cluster.md).